 You will find 99% of the Mondragon self-loading rifles in 7x57mm Mauser.

 I have found two types of EN-BLOC clips used in the early Mondragon rifles, a small and a large.
 There may be more that I haven’t come across yet.

-The small clip version on the left is an original, and the one on the right and in the gun on the right is a modified Garand clip.
+The small clip version on the left is an original Mondragon clip for the Breech Loading rifle.
+The clip on the right and in the gun on the right is a modified Garand clip.
 Yes! you heard right….a MODIFIED Garand clip.
 Only a few thousandths of an inch seem to separate them, probably just enough to keep the lawyers away from any patent infringement.

 (The Mondragon version was first!)

-The Model 1908 uses the standard 5 round Mauser stripper clips found in the rifles of the Great War and later.
+The Model 1908 uses the standard 5 round Mauser stripper clips as found in the German rifles of the Great War and later.

-The stripper clips keep the rounds together for transport and feeding the magazine, the rounds are pushed into the magazine and the clip is discarded.
+These stripper clips keep the rounds together for transportation and feeding the magazine, the rounds are pushed into the magazine and the clip is then discarded.